 Here you need to search for people who published something similar before or are generally interested in the topic.

 It is best to target authoritative sites within your niche or to find influencers with a lot of followers.

 If they decide to share your new content, this will give you a lot of free marketing.
 It can also help build your brand.

 Sounds good so far?
 Well, here is the issue.

-It takes a lot of time and results are… uncertain.
+It takes a lot of time and the results are… uncertain.

 Here are just some of the issues you might encounter during your work:

-Make sure you spare enough time for your guest blogging campaign.
+Make sure you spare enough time for your cannabis guest blogging campaign.
 Which means:

 - Few days for creating your in-depth, one of a kind article (if you’re doing a study it may take even longer)

 - 1-2 days for scraping other bloggers’ sites and contacts